ahurta92/ams562-notes/lectures/6/classes1.rst

 Argument Types
 #########################

-It is possible to use types to provkkkkide good argument checking for our types.
+It is possible to use types to provide good argument checking for our types.
-For example in the case of our :code:`Date` class we used three :code:`ints` as the arguments.
+For example in the case of our :code:`Date` class we used three :code:`int`s as the arguments.
 That can cause problems

 .. code-block:: cpp